telepresenceio/telepresence/examples/guestbook/developing-services-with-k8s.md

 % telepresence --deployment telepresence-deployment --expose 80 --proxy redis-master:6379 --docker-run --rm -i -t gcr.io/google_samples/gb-frontend:v4
 ```

+Note that `--proxy` is a workaround for a bug in 0.21; in the next release the `--proxy` argument will not be necessary.

 It's time to check out our app in the browser.
 Let's look up the IP address of our external load balancer:

 ```